jenniezheng/Notes/CS131/Java.md

     /* Default for hashing an object's pointer */ public int hashCode();

-    /* returns at compile time information at runtime */ public final Class getClass();
+    /* returns at run time time information at compile time, final function cannot be overriden and can be inlined for efficiency*/ public final Class getClass();

     /* returns a string represenation of an object */ public String toString();

-    /* last will of an object */
-    protected void finalize() throws Throwable;
+    /* garbage collects for an object, anything that may throw errow must throw throwable*/ protected void finalize() throws Throwable;

     /* clone any object */